tedneward/Azgaarnoth/Classes/Fighter/Stillmind.md

 ```
 def level7(npc):
-    npc.defer(lambda npc: npc.bonusactions.append("***Stillness Aura.*** You activate an aura that confounds magical abilities, which is invisible and extends outwards to 30 feet from your location.
+    npc.defer(lambda npc: npc.bonusactions.append(f"***Stillness Aura.*** You activate an aura that confounds magical abilities, which is invisible and extends outwards to 30 feet from your location.
 Any creature which attempts to cast a spell whilst inside the aura must succeed on a spellcasting ability check (DC {10 + (npc.levels() // 2) + 1}).
 On a failed check, the spell has no effect and is wasted.") )
 ```

 ## Reflection